outdreamer/build-a-cure-1/README.md

 - predict metadata of compound mix
 - predict symptoms of compound X
 - predict stressors to fix condition Z
+- predict steps to synthesize a compound
+- predict which bioassays a compound will be active in

 For every function of compound X, also predict the same for compound mixes and with rules applied.